 As always there are some artillery pieces and AFVs to add.
 I've had several of these for a while, just waiting to be built and painted, so now is the perfect opportunity.
 It's also one reason why I like gaming in 20mm, the choice (and affordability) of 1/72 scale kits is excellent.
 It's not that I don't have a Panzer IV, you understand, it's just that I don't have a Panzer IV Ausf F in tri-colour camouflage.
 Like I said, it's a sickness.
 The same applies with the Tiger.
 I have two from Armourfast, but I don't really like them.
 This is the Revell Tiger, considered by many in the modelling community as the best 1/72 Tiger out there.
 I wouldn't totally agree, as this is an Ausf E and I would expect to see zimmerit, that aside it's a fine looking model.
 The Panzer II is from S-Models and it's a lovely kit, a quick build but with a brass barrel.
 You get two in the box, so this one will be in tri-colour but the other will be in early war grey (unbelievably Grossdeutschland still had a couple of these in the tank pool in 1943).
 The SU-122 is from UM and the two guns - the Russian 76.2mm infantry gun and a German 20mm flak gun are both from Zvezda.

 For some reason I've found it hard to get my hands on a 20mm Russian 12.7mm heavy machine gun, it seems not many people make them.
-Fortunately I found one at MMS (just in time it turns out as they close down for good at the end of September).
-I've just finished painting it and it's crewed by a PSC crew.
+Fortunately I found one at MMS (just in time it turned out as they closed down for good a few weeks later).
+The MMS crew were on the rather small size for 20mm and so I've used a crew from a Plastic Soldier Company set.
 The gun is 1/76 and the MMS crew were on the small size of 1/76, while the PSC Russians are on the large size of 1/72.
-They were not going to mix, so PSC get the gig on this gun (and yes, for the observant, it should have and will have a bigger crew).
+They were not going to mix, so PSC get the gig on this gun.

 This lot will join my existing German and Russian arsenal, some of which are pictured below.
 All possible supports units for the campaign.